-Woodlark is a fusion of two landmark buildings in downtown Portland, recast with art deco elegance and a pinch of the Pacific Northwest’s nature-loving spirit.
-Rich velvet, marble and brass finishes sit alongside hand-blown glass, raw wood and plenty of plant life in the light-flooded interiors, and OMFG Co wallpaper adds extra pops of colour.
-The meat-focused restaurant brings a Texan flavour to local Oregon ingredients, and fireside cocktails flow at the intimate, ambient bar.
-There’s a Good Coffee outpost too, for all your caffeine needs.
+Woodlark is a fusion of two century-old buildings in downtown Portland, recast with art-deco elegance and a pinch of plant-life to reflect the Pacific Northwest’s nature-loving spirit.
+Aged brass and rich velvet sit alongside raw wood textures and hand-blown glass in the light-flooded interiors, and bespoke OMFG Co wallpaper adds a pop of colour.
+Local produce gets the Texan treatment at the meat-focused restaurant Bullard, fireside cocktails flow in the stately Abigail Hall bar, and there’s a Good Coffee outpost serving small-batch brews.

 Rates don’t include breakfast; it’s $10 for a to-go box of homemade pastries, or you can stop by the in-house café, Good Coffee (your first coffee is free).
 There's also a resort fee of $27.67 a room, per night.
 Domestic phone calls are free.